This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You vomit or cannot keep food or liquids down.

 - You have increased jaundice or your urine is dark.

 - You have questions or concerns about your condition or care.

 Treatment for liver cancer

 - Surgery may be done to remove tumors that are small and have not spread to other parts of the body.

 - Medicines may be used to reduce the size of the tumor.
+Medicines may also be given to prevent cancer cells from growing or spreading.
 Medicine may also be used to reduce blood flow to the tumor or kill cancer cells.
 Your healthcare provider may also recommend you receive the HBV vaccine to prevent hepatitis B.

 - Ablation or embolization may be done to treat the tumor or reduce blood flow to the tumor.
 These procedures involve using radio waves, lasers, or light, or injecting medicine near the tumor.